Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 Expert Warning: Avoid 'resume padding' in your final two years.
 Elite committees are trained to spot activities joined solely for the sake of the application.

-Does a degree from RISD Worth It?
+Is a RISD Degree Worth It?

 Getting into RISD can be a great opportunity for many students.
 It is a prestigious institution known for its strong programs.
 However, whether it is worth it depends on your personal and academic goals, as well as your financial situation.
 RISD offers a rigorous academic environment and access to cutting-edge research, but it may not be the best fit for everyone.
 It's important to consider factors such as cost, location, and specific academic programs when making this decision.
-Please note that the average household income of the admitted students at RISD is USD: 80568.35 and unemployment rate is 3.14%.

 How much does a degree from RISD Cost?

-14.04% of the students are receiving Pell Grant and 28.56 percent are receiving Federal Grants.
+14% of the students are receiving Pell Grant and 28.6 percent are receiving Federal Grants.
 So it is a better choice to go to RISD and apply for PELL or federal loan grants.

 At Rhode Island School of Design, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist RISD as your choice in the form.

-How much a RISD Graduate make?
+How much does a RISD Graduate earn?

-The average annual income of a graduate in the United States is USD: 40595
+The average annual income of a graduate in the United States is $40,595.

 Less Competitive Schools